orchest/orchest/docs/source/getting_started/starting_orchest.rst

 .. code-block:: bash

-    # Make sure to be in the root-level orchest directly.
+    # Make sure you are in the root-level orchest directory.
     ./orchest start

-To show the help output, run ``./orchest --help``, example output:
+To show the help output, run ``./orchest --help``:

 .. code-block:: text